 Recovering from an eating disorder involves learning how to live in shades of grey.
 Everything doesn’t have to be so black and white.
 Eating a piece of pie with some ice cream doesn’t mean you have failed.
 Try not to have that mentality.
 For me I’d convince myself that I already failed, so why not just keep going.
 I end up going overboard and feeling much worse.
 Enjoy your pie and ice cream and try to be mindful while doing so.

 Mindfulness can be super difficult but when you’re eating but it is important to chew your food.
 Place your fork down between bites.
 Don’t inhale it all.
 Take the time to enjoy your food.

 Figure out what you’re going to do when you find yourself reaching for another piece of pie when you are clearly stuffed!
 I am by no means saying having more than a piece of pie or indulging is bad, but if you’re already full, then why are you eating it?
 As yourself what am I gaining from eating this/why am I reaching for it?
 If it is out of discomfort, boredom, or emotional consider getting up, walking away, and regrouping, drinking some water, finding someone to talk to.
 Think of food as fuel.
 How is eating this going to make me feel?

 Don’t dwell on what you can’t change.

 If you do slip or eat a little more than you are comfortable with or “badly”, there is no point in dwelling.
-You literally can not change it.
+You literally can not change it once its done.
 It is done.
 It happened already.
 All you have control of is your next steps.
 When you find yourself falling into a negative headspace, bring yourself back to the present moment and try to enjoy yourself.